-Sue Powell from the Gluten-free Kitchen recently sent us a sample of their new shortcrust pasty to try, so we thought we would try it out on a pie.
+Sue Powell from the www.theglutenfreekitchen.co.uk sent us a sample of their shortcrust pasty to try, so we thought we would try it out on a pie.

-The pastry is made from rice, potato, buckwheat and maize flour, vegetable fat, egg and xanthan gum and comes chilled in this nice little pack, which you can also freeze.
+The pastry is made from rice, potato, tapioca, buckwheat and maize flour, vegetable margarine and xanthan gum and comes in a chilled pack, which you can also freeze.

 It rolls out well, provided you do so between two sheets of greaseproof paper as, despite the xanthan gum, it is still slightly crumbly – and tastes delicious – crisp and flavoursome.
 So flavoursome, in fact, that my tasters had walloped through the pie before I had had a chance to take a picture of anything more than the pack!

-If you would like to try for yourself, you can order the pastry directly from their website – www.glutenfreefood.info – or call them on 01969 666999.
-They do have a number of local stockists if you would prefer to buy it that way.
-A 250g pack (enough to top the pie below) costs £1.05.
+If you would like to try for yourself, you can order the pastry directly from their website –– or call them on 01969 622222.

 As for the insides of the pie...
 It is important to keep the pieces of vegetable large so that each different vegetable retains its own texture and flavour in the context of the whole.
 The red cabbage gives the most wonderful colour to the juices – and, if you do not want to bother with the pastry lid, you can just serve it as a vegetable casserole - still delicious!